 Asylum decisions in the EU

-The Mediterranean crossing remained deadly, with 1,754 people reported dead or missing in 2020 compared to 2,095 people in 2019.
-Irregular arrivals via the Central Mediterranean Route (to Italy and Malta) increased by 154% in January-November 2020 compared to the same period in 2019.
+The Mediterranean crossing remained deadly, with more than 1,500 people reported dead or missing in 2021 compared to 1,754 people in 2020.
+Irregular arrivals via the Central Mediterranean Route (to Italy and Malta) nearly doubled in January-September 2021 compared to the same period in 2020.
+There were more than 48,800 such arrivals between January and September in 2021, compared to more than 25,400 in the same period of the previous year.

-Many new arrivals originate from countries suffering from an economic downturn rather than conflict.
+Overall, the majority of recent arrivals are from Ukraine.
+Others originate from countries suffering from an economic downturn.
 A decline in global remittances is also likely to contribute to this trend.
-Until the pandemic is contained and economic recovery is underway, poor employment and healthcare prospects will remain an incentive for people to come to the EU.
+Until the economic recovery is under way, poor employment and healthcare prospects will remain an incentive for people to come to the EU.

 Migration has been an EU priority for years.
 Several measures have been taken to manage migration flows as well as to improve the asylum system.

-The EU significantly increased its funding for migration, asylum and integration policies in the wake of the increased inflow of asylum seekers in 2015. € 22.7 billion goes to migration and border management in the EU’s budget for 2021-2027, compared with €10 billion for migration and asylum in 2014-2020.
+The EU significantly increased its funding for migration, asylum and integration policies in the wake of the increased inflow of asylum seekers in 2015. € 22.7 billion is reserved for migration and border management in the EU’s budget for 2021-2027, compared with €10 billion for migration and asylum in 2014-2020.

 Refugees in the world

-Around the world, the number of people fleeing persecution, conflict and violence has reached 80 million.
-That is equivalent to almost every man, woman and child in Germany being forced from their homes.
-Children account for about 40% of the world’s refugee population.
+Around the world, the number of people fleeing persecution, conflict and violence has reached 89.3 million.
+Children account for about 36.5% of the world’s refugee population.